 An iconic new home planned for Doncaster’s Cultural and Learning Centre.

-Doncaster has major plans for a £14 million, iconic 21st century combined museum and library building which will transform how library and heritage resources are provided in the borough.
+A new £14m, iconic 21st century combined museum and library building has transformed how library and heritage resources are provided in the borough.

-The new library building would include part of the remaining frontage of the former Doncaster Grammar School for Girls and could become one of the borough’s most eye-catching buildings delivering the very latest cultural facilities and services for the benefit of Doncaster.
+The new library building includes part of the remaining frontage of the former Doncaster Grammar School for Girls and is one of the borough’s most eye-catching buildings delivering the very latest cultural facilities and services for the benefit of Doncaster.

 Keeping the element of the former girls school means we can preserve Doncaster's heritage and create a building that could possibly bring local and national awards.
 This is seen as a once in a lifetime chance to transform a 1960’s building into something for the 21st century.